deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 ___

 **Date Point: 16y2m1w5d AV**
-**Starship** ***Rich Plains,*** **Kwmbwrw Great Houses**
+**Diplomatic Starship** ***Rich Plains,*** **Kwmbwrw Great Houses**

 ***Ambassador Sir Patrick Knight***

 There were times when Knight tried to figure out which of the various alien species who made up the Dominion were the *most* alien, in terms of their life outlook, general species philosophy, foibles…

 There were a few candidates.
 The Corti were really quite understandable once one got to know them, and the Gao were extremely relatable in an intense, canine-adjacent sort of way.
 Those two were the easiest to interact with.
-The Rauwryhr, Chehnash and Rrrrtktktkp’ch were pretty familiar too, being respectively idealistic and curious, jaded, and cerebral.
+The Rauwryhr, Chehnash, and Rrrrtktktkp’ch were pretty familiar too, being respectively idealistic and curious, jaded, and cerebral.

 All of that was in the broadest possible strokes, of course.
 It was dangerous to try and sum up a species of billions of souls using just one word, but at the same time…

-The most *alien* were probably the Annebenelin, the Versa Volc and the Robalin.
+The most *alien* were probably the Allebenellin, the Versa Volc and the Robalin.
 The former two grappled with knowing that their species were only sapient because of scientific meddling by the OmoAru tens of thousands of years ago, and had a certain degree of resentment toward species who’d achieved sapience under their own power.
 At least the Versa Volc were personable enough in a distant way.

 The Robalin meanwhile were just impenetrable.
 Those big, dark green, pupil-less eyes were unreadable, their motives remained inscrutable and they rarely deigned to explain their reasons for anything they did.